jspecify/jspecify/docs/docs/user-guide.md

 ## Java variables are references

-In Java, all non-primitive variables are references.
+In Java, all non-primitive variables are either `null` or a reference to an object.
 We often think of a declaration like `String x` as meaning that `x` is a `String`, but it really means that `x` is *either* `null` *or* a reference to an actual `String` object.
-JSpecify gives you a way to make it clear whether you really mean that, or you mean that `x` is definitely a reference to a `String` object and not `null`.
+JSpecify gives you a way to make it clear whether you really mean that, or you really mean that `x` is definitely a reference to a `String` object and not `null`.

 ## Types and nullness

 JSpecify gives you rules that determine, for each type usage, which of four kinds of nullness it has:

-1. It is nullable: it includes `null`.
+1. It can include `null` (it is "nullable").
-2. It is non-null: it does not include `null`.
+2. It will not include `null` (it is "non-nullable").
-3. For type variables only, it has "parametric nullness": it includes `null` if the type argument that is substituted for it does.
+3. For type variables only: it includes `null` if the type argument that is substituted for it does (it has "parametric nullness").
-4. It has "unspecified nullness: we don't know whether it can include `null`.
+4. We don't know whether it can include `null` (it has "unspecified nullness").
     This is equivalent to the state of the world without JSpecify annotations.

 For a given variable `x`, if `x` can be `null` then `x.getClass()` is unsafe